KemalBulut/TCMG412Project2/hannah_page.md

-###Handheld Console Video Game History
+### Handheld Console Video Game History

-###The first handheld console is considered to be ...
+#### The first handheld console is considered to be ...

-Syntax highlighted code block

-Header 1
-Header 2
-Header 3
-Bulleted
-List
-Numbered
-List
-Bold and Italic and Code text

-Link and Image For more details see GitHub Flavored Markdown.

-Jekyll Themes Your Pages site will use the layout and styles from the Jekyll theme you have selected in your repository settings.
-The name of this theme is saved in the Jekyll _config.yml configuration file.
+The 1776 Auto Race Console

+#### Some of the most significant handheld consoles of the 21st century include:
+- Nintendo DS
+- Nintendo Switch
+-

+#### The first handheld console with a touchscreen was released in **1997**

+A handheld console must include a :
+*console, screen, speakers, and a way to control*